Are there differences between NYC parking rules for holidays and Sundays?

 - Alternate side parking rules are NOT in effect

-- You do NOT have to feed the meters
+- You do not have to feed the meters

 On just plain Legal Holidays: